 - In the Network section, check for IP addresses using IPv4 and IPv6.
 If both are used, using Windows Networking (which is not covered by these instructions), disable one of the IP addresses/network cards, if possible.
 If this is not possible, a different computer may need to be used for CMDB or Asset Management functions, as this issue on the original is still affected by having two types of IP addresses.

-* Note: Part 4 is only applicable if CMDB encounters the issue.
+* Note: Part 4 is only applicable if CMDB Solution encounters the issue.
 If Asset Management encounters the issue, there is no temporary license for Asset Management nor can one be provided.
-If Parts 1 through 3 fail to resolve the issue for Asset Management, the only other solution is for the user to purchase more than one Asset Management license.
+If Parts 1 through 3 fail to resolve the issue for Asset Management, the only other solution is for the user to obtain additional Asset Management licenses.
+A temporary license may be available through the customer's Sales or Licensing representative at Symantec.
 Licenses can be purchased through the user's Symantec Sales representative or directly from Symantec Business Sales at (800) 745-6054.

 - Download the appropriate CMDB license from this article.
 One is in 1024-bit format and should be used when the following article is applicable to the user's environment: